harilvfs/i3wmdotfiles/README.md

 > [!NOTE]
 >
-> All main i3 configurations are organized into separate branches to avoid conflicts and provide a cleaner, more structured experience.
-Check out the branches for a better understanding of each configuration.
+> Theme-specific configurations are placed in different branches of the repository to avoid conflicts.
+Make sure to check them out before using.

 > [!IMPORTANT]
 > Note that the keybindings are based on my personal uses, so remember to change them after installation.